We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Nostalgia aside, cooking a turkey can be a little tricky.
 These are big birds, and achieving the ideal combination of juicy white meat, tender dark meat, and crispy skin takes some planning.
 Starting with a high-quality bird can make this ceremonial task significantly easier.
 Standard supermarkets tend to stock turkeys from industrial farms and large producers, but ordering a turkey online allows you to have more control over the type of bird you’re working with.

-To that end, we tested 10 mail-order turkeys to find the best birds for your holiday tables.
-(Yes, this means we spent weeks defrosting and cooking birds to land on our three favorites.)
+To that end, we tested 14 mail-order turkeys to find the best birds for your holiday tables.
+(Yes, this means we spent weeks defrosting and cooking birds to land on our five favorites.)

 The Winners, at a Glance

 Grassland Beef’s pasture-raised turkey makes a worthy centerpiece for any autumnal feast.
 Once roasted, the skin turned golden and crispy while the meat remained tender and juicy.
 This bird also scored bonus points for arriving fully frozen in recyclable packaging.
-It's available in a larger size, too, which is currently sold out.
+(Note: it's currently out of stock.)

 The Best Free-Range Mail-Order Turkey